-Following Public Input, NDEQ Develops Draft Plan for Nebraska’s Volkswagen Trust Funds
+Following Public Input, NDEQ Develops Initial Plan for Nebraska’s Volkswagen Trust Funds

 In September 2017, the Nebraska Department of Environmental Quality (NDEQ) was designated by Governor Ricketts as the lead agency to administer funds allocated to the state from the Volkswagen Environmental Mitigation Trust (VW Trust).
 As directed by the VW Trust Agreement, these funds are to be used to undertake authorized actions to reduce nitrogen oxide emissions in Nebraska.
 The initial allocation to Nebraska from the State Mitigation Trust is approximately $12.25 million.

-NDEQ subsequently sought public input and has developed a draft mitigation plan to best utilize these funds to benefit Nebraska and meet the purpose of the VW Trust.
-NDEQ will accept public comments on this draft plan through December 31, 2017.
+NDEQ subsequently sought public input and has developed an initial Mitigation Plan to best utilize these funds to benefit Nebraska and meet the purpose of the VW Trust.
+NDEQ accepted public comments on this draft plan through December 31, 2017.

-To submit comments electronically, and to view comments submitted, go to our Comments Page at:
+To view comments that were submitted during the public comment periods, go to our Comments Page at:

 Online VW Mitigation Comments/Records Page *